coreos/docs/os/booting-on-niftycloud.md

 ## SSH

-You can log in your CoreOS instances using:
+You can log in your Container Linux instances using:

 ```sh
 ssh core@<ip address> -i <path to keyfile>
 ```

-## Using CoreOS
+## Using CoreOS Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [CoreOS Quickstart](quickstart.md) guide or dig into [more specific topics](https://coreos.com/docs).
+Check out the [Container Linux Quickstart](quickstart.md) guide or dig into [more specific topics](https://coreos.com/docs).